phanmemkhoinghiep/homeassistant/www/tts/readme.md

 #Hello
-#This is the folder that needs to store TTS file of all TTS custom_component
+This is step by step guide to intergrated these TTS Component to your Home Assistant

 ### STEP1.
 Download to your Home Assistant Custom_Component Folder